The area is prone to drought periods, having experienced harsh heat and low rainfall in recent years

 This project aims to improve access to solar powered borehole water as well as drought resistant agricultural techniques & technologies

-The Mambanje community is a special one and critical to conservation efforts in Hwange.
-Located just 2km away from the Hwange National Park border, it is important that the community is aware of their responsibility towards taking care of the environment.
-Through all of the different ABCF programs, we aim to empower the community with education and sustainable income generation such that they understand their role in the ecosystem and in being very close to nature.
-Through our education projects, the community is learning more about protecting their environment while empowering them financially is helping prevent one of the biggest problems in the area which is poaching.
+The Mambanje community is a special one and critical to conservation efforts in Hwange, Zimbabwe.
+Located just 2km away from the Hwange National Park border, it is important that the community is aware of their responsibility of taking care of and living in harmony with their natural surroundings, whilst at the same time to be able to prosper and be financially sustained.
+Through all of the different ABCF programmes, we aim to empower the community with education and sustainable income generation such that they understand their role in the ecosystem and in being very close to important natural biodiversity.
+Through our education projects, the community is learning more about protecting and living in harmony with their environment, while empowering them financially.
+This is is helping to prevent one of the biggest problems in the area, poaching.

 There is currently only one source of water in the whole Mambanje village through a borehole that was sunk in a partnership with African Bush Camps Foundation in 2014.
 The only other borehole that was in the village is no longer supplying any water due to mechanical faults that constantly affect the old bush pump.
 The one functioning solar-powered borehole that is situated at the Mambanje Primary School is unable to meet the community’s requirements where the school and community have to share the limited water supply.
 The community has therefore requested the drilling of a borehole to alleviate the water challenges and offer an alternative income generation source.

 The water shortage is critical in Mambanje village with only 1 working borehole servicing both the school and greater community.
 Currently, households are limited to 20 litres of water per day at the school while school children can take back home only 5 litres per day.
 The school is now limited to the amount of water it can use which has affected the output of the school’s nutrition garden.